(from Bible Prophecy Revealed: 2023, by Michael D. Fortner)

 Most Protestant Christians believe in what we call the Rapture, which is the catching away of Christians to heaven at the end of this age.
-Some believe it will happen at the start of a seven-year tribulation, others in the middle, some others at the end, and others before the 7 Bowls of Wrath known as the pre-wrath theory.
-Only a few people believe in two Raptures, as I have come to believe.
+Some believe it will happen at the start of a seven-year tribulation; others in the middle, some others at the end, and others before the 7 Bowls of Wrath known as the Pre-Wrath theory.
 Belief in the Rapture is based on the words of Paul in 1 Cor.:

 Listen, I tell you a mystery: We shall not all sleep, but we shall all be changed.
 52 In a moment, in the twinkling of an eye, at the last trumpet, for the trumpet will sound, the dead will be raised incorruptible, and we shall be changed.
 (1 Cor.
 15:51-52)

 Notice that Paul said, “at the last trumpet.”
-He is referring to the Feast of Trumpets (Rosh Hashanah), and refers to the second Rapture, which is the largest.
+He is referring to the Feast of Trumpets (Rosh Hashanah); so this refers to the Rapture.
 Jesus fulfilled all the Spring feasts such as Passover and Pentecost: he was our Passover sacrifice for sin, and he sent the Holy Spirit at Pentecost.
 Likewise, he must and will also fulfill all the fall feasts.
 This fact alone destroys the teaching that the Rapture could take place at any time (seems like I have said that several times already).
 Because it can only happen in conjunction with the fall feasts.

 Kevin Howard explains the Feast of Trumpets:

 In most basic terms, the Feast of Trumpets — the first of the three fall feasts — depicts the coming of the Messiah to rapture the Church and judge the wicked.
 (The Feasts of the Lord, p.
 26)